SpiridonovBoris/Bash-s_utils/README.md

 ```

 ## As a Linrary
-After the shebang, add at the beginning of your Bash Script
+After the shebang, add at the beginning of your Bash script
 ```bash
 source s_utils_lib.sh
 ```